NEST: Network- and Memory-Aware Device Placement For Distributed Deep Learning: Related Works

 \paragraph{Device Placement Frameworks.} Systems such as FlexFlow~\cite{flexflow}, Piper~\cite{piper}, Pip~\cite{pip}, and RL-based approaches~\cite{deviceplacement-rl} automate parallelism configuration using reinforcement learning, dynamic programming, or random search, but typically assume simplified or flat networks and ignore topology heterogeneity.
 Alpa~\cite{alpa} adds limited topology awareness with a two-level mesh and hybrid ILP–DP search, but lacks support for hierarchical or oversubscribed networks, integrated memory modeling, and expert parallelism.
 Recent work expands the design space along different axes.
 Aceso~\cite{aesco} emphasizes memory feasibility and utilization via greedy, bottleneck-driven search but relies on local heuristics without global optimality guarantees.
 Mist~\cite{mist} uses MILP to optimize compute–communication overlap, yet treats topology as secondary and scales poorly to large hierarchical clusters.
 Other systems provide tooling rather than unified optimization.
 For example, nnScaler~\cite{nnscaler} supports manual exploration of scaling strategies but does not jointly optimize compute, memory, and network placement.

 \niparagraph{Joint Optimization with Device Placement.} Phaze~\cite{phaze} and WHAM~\cite{wham, wham-patent} optimize part of the search space—including hardware and placement—using ILP for operator scheduling but assume a flat network.
-TopoOpt~\cite{topoopt} adds topology awareness via FlexNet and MCMC-based placement, yet lacks optimality guarantees, scales poorly in large search spaces, and does not support ZeRO or expert parallelism. \nest advances this direction with a dynamic programming framework for placement on fixed accelerator architectures, unifying communication, memory, and topology modeling to enable hybrid parallelism across hierarchical and oversubscribed networks while preserving scalability and optimality.
+TopoOpt~\cite{topoopt} adds topology awareness via FlexNet and MCMC-based placement, yet lacks optimality guarantees, scales poorly in large search spaces, and does not support ZeRO or expert parallelism.
+CATransformers~\cite{catransformers} jointly optimizes model and hardware accelerator configurations, but directly prunes model configurations instead of leveraging parallelization strategies to distribute the model across devices. \nest advances this direction with a dynamic programming framework for placement on fixed accelerator architectures, unifying communication, memory, and topology modeling to enable hybrid parallelism across hierarchical and oversubscribed networks while preserving scalability and optimality.

 \niparagraph{Network-Aware Distributed Machine Learning.} Works such as Cassini~\cite{cassini} and Themis~\cite{themis} study network-aware scheduling in multi-tenant ML clusters.
 Cassini uses geometric abstractions for job placement, while Themis coordinates collective operations to reduce congestion.
 These approaches mitigate inter-job interference, whereas \nest focuses on optimizing a single distributed training job.